Maya Abu-Alhayyat Maya Abu-Alhayyat is an award-winning Palestinian novelist, poet and children's writer. Photo: Salim Abu Jabal

 Leza Lowitz Leza Lowitz is an award-winning, multi-genre writer and Japanese-English translator whose YA novel Up from the Sea is published by Penguin Random House.

 Victor Mallet Victor Mallet is Asia news editor of the FT.
-His next book, River of Life, River of Death: The Ganges and India’s Future will be published by OUP.
+His new book, River of Life, River of Death: The Ganges and India’s Future immediately reached the bestseller list.
+Photo: Ayesha Sitara.

 Jonathan Miller Jonathan Miller is Channel 4 News Asia Correspondent based in Bangkok and is writing a book about President Duterte of the Philippines.

 Rosie Milne Rosie Milne founded Asianbooksblog.com and contributes to the Telegraph.
 Her novel: Olivia and Sophia – about the life of Sir Thomas Raffles, founder of Singapore – was published in 2016.